JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `subsystemsToCheck`
 {#verifyPlugin-subsystemsToCheck}

-Specifies which subsystems of IDE should be checked.
+Specifies which subsystems of the IDE should be checked.

 {style="narrow"}
 Type